Trnava: Contemporary

-Government
+Municipal government

-The current government structure has been in place since 1990, and is composed of a mayor (primátor) and of a city council (Mestské zastupiteľstvo), which in turn leads a city board (Mestská rada) and city commissions (Komisie mestského zastupiteľstva).
+The current municipal government structure has been in place since 1990, and is composed of a mayor (primátor) and of a city council (Mestské zastupiteľstvo), which in turn leads a city board (Mestská rada) and city commissions (Komisie mestského zastupiteľstva).
 The mayor is the city's top executive officer, elected for a four-year term; the current mayor is Peter Brocka, who is serving his first term and was inaugurated to function on 12 December 2014.
 The city council is the highest legislative body of the city, represented by 31 councillors, elected to a concurrent term with the mayor's.
-Since 2002, Trnava is divided into six urban districts, with area and further sub-units in parentheses:
+Since 2002, Trnava has been divided into six urban districts, with area and further sub-units in parentheses: